msoczi/football_predictions/README.md

 Based on the raw data, I created the appropriate characteristics by myself.
 The full list of variables is available in the file: <a href="model/variables.md">variables</a>
 <br>
 <br>
-The XGBoost model was built on a hand-prepared historical sample containing 3659 rows and 85 variables.
-As the objective function, `multi: softprob` was used so that the model's output was the probability of assigning observations to each of the 3 classes of match result - H (Home), A (Away), D (Draw).
+The XGBoost model was built on a hand-prepared historical sample containing 3659 rows and 86 variables.
+As the objective function, `multi:softprob` was used so that the model's output was the probability of assigning observations to each of the 3 classes of match result - H (Home), A (Away), D (Draw).
 <br>
 These probabilities were then used to build a simple decision tree that would allow to categorize individual observations in a rule-based manner, i.e. to predict the final result with simple rules.
-This procedure allowed for the generalization of the results in such a way that the draw was not too rare (that was a problem - the draw practically did not occur).
+This procedure allowed for the generalization of the results in such a way that the draw was not too rare.
 Below is the sheme of decision tree.
 <br>
 ![tree](model/img_tree.png)

-The forecasts are made on the basis of scraping information about the upcoming matches from the website www.sts.pl.
+Forecasts **do not use bookmaker odds**.
+I provide them for information only.
 <br>
 <br>
 So far, no API has been developed that allows for the ongoing tracking of progzones and their results.